Hanseatic Higher Regional Court

 dismiss the appeal.

 For further details, reference is made to the facts and reasons of the judgment under appeal in accordance with Sections 540 I, II, 313a ZPO.
-In addition, reference is made to the written submissions submitted to the file together with the annexes and the minutes of the hearing on March 26, 2019.
+In addition, reference is made to the written submissions submitted to the file together with the annexes and the minutes of the meeting on March 26, 2019.

 II.

 a.
-The statement in dispute, which the applicant has attacked with the application under I.3. in the context of the reporting in question, creates a factual impression that is inaccurate and is also capable of disparaging the reputation of the applicant in the public eye.
+The statement in dispute, which the applicant submitted with the application under I.3. in the context of the reporting in question, creates a factual impression that is inaccurate and is also likely to disparage the applicant’s public image.

 aa.
 In the challenged decision, the Regional Court stated correctly and with appropriate reasoning that the challenged reporting “Customs officials caught him checking in at L Airport with thick bundles of banknotes – a total of … euros. … How G came to terms with the officials is unknown.
 In any case, the money confiscated in K was returned to him.”